LANGUID POWWOWS (a diskurso art magazine interview with artists series)

 MA: Still, tell us about that one.

 So, one of the panels, which I called The Fetishist (or, Allegory of Our Collective Sadness/Badness), was a Picasso-esque piece meant to portray a fetishist.
-But instead of referring to a specific sort of fetishist, I had the figure look more like a composite depicting several representations of sexual fetish, including clothing fetish (cosplay fetish included), hair fetish, possibly also latex or PVC fetish (if the bra there would be interpreted as latex/PVC), uniform fetish, lipstick or makeup fetish, and mechanophilia, among other sexual fetishes and sexual kinks "collaged" for the figure composition.
+But instead of referring to a specific sort of fetishist, I had the figure look more like a composite depicting several representations of sexual fetish, including clothing fetish (cosplay fetish included), hair fetish, possibly also latex or PVC fetish (if the bra there is to be interpreted as latex/PVC), uniform fetish, lipstick or makeup fetish, and mechanophilia, among other sexual fetishes and sexual kinks "collaged" for the figure composition.
 You would also notice a pair of eyeglasses on the floor at the bottom right of that painting, representing eyeglasses fetish.

 Now, the parenthetical title of the panel—as well as the text on the painting’s central heart shape (which reads “Sad/Bad But Not Kapoor”)—wanted to refer to this compound of various sexual fetishes in the figure as standing for both a “sadness” and a “badness” in “our collective” society.